getgrit/stdlib/.grit/patterns/jest_array_containing.md

+---
-# Consolidate Jest arrayContaining expectations
+title: Consolidate Jest arrayContaining assertions
+---

 `expect.arrayContaining` can be used to validate an array containing multiple different elements, so multiple statements are not required.